aritsune/lancer-faq/src/index.md

 ## Page 317, Sniper NPC
 ### The rules text for the Moving Target reaction ends with "If the rifle isn't".
 What is it supposed to say?
 This is a typo; it should say "If the rifle isn’t loaded, the Sniper instead reloads it."

+## Page 326, NPC Templates
+### If an NPC has multiple traits with the same name from different sources (like getting Deadly from taking both the Pirate and Ultra templates), do they stack?
+What about template features like Reinforced?
+Generally speaking, things with the same name are not intended to stack, so something like Deadly wouldn't apply twice, but features that grant additional Structure and Stress are intended to stack. <wot:426288556902842368/955570468537135124>